 Bisbee, Arizona: Former Copper Mining Town Turned Popular Tourist Destination

-Bisbee Arizona is a small city about 92 miles Southeast of Tucson, and thus, most popular with Tucson vacationers and locals seeking a quick daytrip.
-The historic architecture and picturesque location in the Mule Mountains is just one reason that tourists are drawn to the town.
+Bisbee Arizona is a small city located about 92 miles southeast of Tucson, and thus, most popular with Tucson vacationers and locals seeking a quick daytrip.
+The historic architecture and picturesque location in the Mule Mountains is just one reason tourists are drawn to the town.
 The abundance of local shops, galleries, and restaurants is another.
-The town also sits at an elevation of 5575 feet, which means it’s a bit cooler than Tucson during the brutal summer season.
+The town also sits at an elevation of 5575 feet, which means it’s a bit cooler than Tucson during the insanely hot summer season.
 Above all, the town is most famous for being home to the Copper Queen Mine.
-Bisbee was founded in the 1880’s and was once a thriving mining community due to the vast amounts of copper, gold, and other precious metals found in the area.
+Bisbee was founded in the 1880’s At one point it was a thriving mining community due to the vast amounts of copper, gold, and other precious metals found in the area.

-In 1908, Bisbee had nearly 20,000 residents (the most in Arizona) and was referred to as “the liveliest spot between El Paso and San Francisco.”
+In 1908, Bisbee was populated with nearly 20,000 residents (the most in Arizona) and was referred to as “the liveliest spot between El Paso and San Francisco.”
 Impressive amounts of copper, gold, and silver were mined (8 billion pounds of copper).
-Eventually the mines shut down as the reserves were exhausted and by the 1970’s Bisbee started to resemble a ghost town – that is until the quaint town began to draw attention from artists, hippies, and tourists whom appreciated the distinct flavor of the area.
+The mines eventually closed as reserves exhausted.
+By the 1970’s, Bisbee started to resemble a ghost town – that is until the quaint town began to draw attention from artists, hippies, and tourists whom appreciated the distinct flavor of the area.
 Creative types began to flock here and continue to do so to this day for the eclectic shops, unique vibe, strong artistic culture, and interesting lineup of events such as the Bisbee 1000, a unique 4.5 mile race/walk featuring a 1000 step stair climb!

-The downtown was eventually built up with numerous attractions, restaurants, breweries, art galleries, shops, and museums, although many charming Victorian style buildings still remain.
+The downtown was eventually built up with numerous attractions, restaurants, breweries, art galleries, shops, and museums.
+Fortunately, charming Victorian style buildings still remain.
 Bisbee has won numerous awards in recent years including “best historical small town” by USA Today and “Best small town in the West” by Sunset Magazine.
-I would have to disagree with these awards as I found the town (as well as many others in S. Arizona) extremely overrated.
-Nevertheless, it’s another daytrip option, particularly if you are interested in mining, antique museums, and art related events.
+I would have to disagree with these awards as I found the town (as well as many others in S. Arizona) overrated.
+Nevertheless, it’s another daytrip option, particularly if your interests lie in mining, antique museums, and/or art.

 More than a million tourists have come from all over the world to tour the Copper Queen mine since its’ opening in 1976.
 If you take a mine tour, you will get to put on a yellow slicker and miner’s hard hat and take a little ride underground to view the mine.
 You will learn more about the history of mining as well as some of the dangers workers encountered while working underground.
 Many of the tour guides actually worked in the mines, and thus, have some valuable first hand knowledge.
 As a word of caution – those claustrophobic should avoid this tour.
-And please be aware that closed toe shoes without heels are required.
+Please be aware that no open toed shoes permitted.
 You may also want to check out the Bisbee Mining & Historical Museum after your tour.

 Another must-see in Bisbee is the Lavendar Pit, a former open pit copper mine.
 Production through 1974 included over 600,000 tons of copper.
 Gold, silver, and turquoise were all byproducts of the mining.
-This type of turquoise, which is referred to as “Bisbee Blue,” is known to be one of the finest in the world due to the striking hue.
+This type of turquoise, referred to as “Bisbee Blue,” is one of the finest in the world due to the striking hue.
 There is a large fence in front, although you can still get a pretty good view.

 The historic Copper Queen hotel is a popular lodging choice as it is located conveniently in the midst of the downtown.
-The hotel is rumored to be a hotbed of supernatural activity, and thus it is no surprise, that both Ghost Adventures and Ghost Hunters featured the property on their shows.
-The hotel was built in 1902 as a place for the investors of the Copper Queen Consolidated Mining Company to stay.
+The hotel is rumored to be a hotbed of supernatural activity.
+And thus, it comes as no surprise that both Ghost Adventures and Ghost Hunters featured the property on their shows.
+The hotel opened in 1902- investors of the Copper Queen Consolidated Mining Company stayed here.
 It the longest continuously operating hotel in Arizona.
 Many famous celebrities such as John Wayne, Nancy Reagan, and Julia Roberts have stayed here.

-One of the most interesting things to do in Bisbee is visiting the nearby ghost town of Lowell, Arizona which is just 5 minutes outside of town.
+One of the most interesting things to do in Bisbee is exploring nearby ghost town of Lowell.
+Conveniently, it is located just 5 minutes outside of town.
 The town consists of just one street, appropriately referred to as Erie Street.
 Walking the street is a nostalgic step back in time as you pass a bunch of historic abandoned storefronts like a Greyhound Station, a police station, a Harley Davidson store, and a Texaco gas station complete with the old pumps.
+Take a quick look…

 While over in Lowell, be sure to check out the Bisbee Breakfast Club.
-Despite being touted as a foodie town, the restaurant scene in Bisbee overall is pretty uninspiring and consists mainly on general cafes and overpriced tourist traps.
+Despite being touted as a foodie town, the restaurant scene in Bisbee consists mainly of general cafes and overpriced tourist traps.
 The one exception is the classic Bisbee Breakfast Club which opened in 2005 in the historic Rexall Drug building in Lowell.

 While not the best breakfast I’ve ever had, the food was decent enough to warrant a visit and the historic ambiance fit in with the ghost town.
-In terms of Bisbee dining, it’s your best bet.
 I recommend trying out DJ’s Potato Cakes, 2 homemade potato pancakes served with sour cream and applesauce, with 2 eggs your way on the side.
 If a lengthy wait bothers you, avoid at all cost on Saturday and Sunday mornings or at least get here early to beat the crowds!